lavis-nlp/spert/README.md

 [1] Dan Roth and Wen-tau Yih, ‘A Linear Programming Formulation forGlobal Inference in Natural Language Tasks’, in Proc. of CoNLL 2004 at HLT-NAACL 2004, pp. 1–8, Boston, Massachusetts, USA, (May 6 -May 7 2004).
 ACL.
 [2] Yi Luan, Luheng He, Mari Ostendorf, and Hannaneh Hajishirzi, ‘Multi-Task Identification of Entities, Relations, and Coreference for Scientific Knowledge Graph Construction’, in Proc. of EMNLP 2018, pp. 3219–3232, Brussels, Belgium, (October-November 2018).
 ACL.
 [3] Harsha Gurulingappa, Abdul Mateen Rajput, Angus Roberts, JulianeFluck,  Martin  Hofmann-Apitius,  and  Luca  Toldo,  ‘Development  of a  Benchmark  Corpus  to  Support  the  Automatic  Extraction  of  Drug-related Adverse Effects from Medical Case Reports’, J. of BiomedicalInformatics,45(5), 885–892, (October 2012).
+[4] Iz Beltagy, Kyle Lo, and Arman Cohan, ‘SciBERT: A Pretrained Language Model for Scientific Text’, in EMNLP, (2019).
 ```